HopeSailor/HopeSailor.github.io/_pages/about.md

 [Medical knowledge graph completion via fusion of entity description and type information](https://doi.org/10.1016/j.artmed.2024.102848)

 **Xiaochen Wang**, Runtong Zhang, Butian Zhao, Yuhan Yao, Hongmei Zhao, Xiaomin Zhu

-**Highlights**
-- A novel fusion framework is introduced for medical knowledge graph completion.
-- Our methodology incorporates a type-sensitive learning strategy that ensure higher precision.
-- We improve link prediction with an ontology language model and if-else logic.
-- Research shows that the medical knowledge graph is more sensitive to semantic information.
-- Our method surpasses baselines in WordNet and MedicalKG, highlighting its applicability.
 </div>
 </div>